 - Stay away from windows, doors, and outside walls.

-- Call out: Don't assume someone else has called 911.
-Tell 911 dispatcher where you are and what you saw.
+- Call out - dial 911.
+Don't assume someone else has done it.
+Tell the 911 dispatcher where you are and what you saw.

-- Keep out: If the door can't be locked, then block the door with whatever you can.
+- Keep out - If you can't lock the door, then block the door with whatever you can.
 If the door opens out, then use belts to tie the door to heavy objects.

-- Take out: If the shooter enters your area, assume his/her intentions are lethal.
+- Take out - If the shooter enters your area, assume their intentions are lethal.
 Fight or do whatever it takes to survive; your life depends on it.

-- Walking down a hallway: Move around the corner and look for an open door to leave through or a room to hide in.
+- If walking down a hallway, move around the corner and look for an open door to leave through or a room to hide in.

-- Outdoors: Get behind something like a wall or large tree and stay there until told to leave by the police.
+- If outdoors, get behind something like a wall or large tree and stay there until told to leave by the police.

-- In a parking lot: Hide between cars and crouch next to the engine area near the front wheel.
+- If you are in a parking lot, hide between cars and crouch next to the engine area near the front wheel.

-If you can safely call 911, do it.
+If you can safely call 911, then do so.
 Do not assume someone else has called.
-Be prepared to tell the dispatcher:
+Be prepared to tell 911:

-- Where was the shooter and what direction is the shooter headed now.
+- Where was the shooter, and in what direction did the shooter head?

 - Injuries to yourself and others around you.

-The instructor, as the authoritative figure in the classroom, can influence how students respond in an emergency.
+As the authoritative figure in the classroom, the instructor can influence how students respond in an emergency.
 Calm, collected, and clear directions by instructors will have a calming effect.
 For an instructor to exhibit this controlled demeanor, they should mentally rehearse how to respond if an emergency occurs during classroom instruction.

-All college employees should react as calmly as possible and follow the directions of their department head or emergency personnel (CERT team member(s), ECC police).
+All college employees should react as calmly as possible and follow the directions of their department head or emergency personnel.
 The response to and successful recovery from a disaster will depend on thoughtful and cooperative responses by all campus personnel.
 Department heads should be prepared to coordinate local emergency response in your area until other help arrives.
 Develop emergency operations plans for your department or area that include:

-- Encourage employees to have a personal emergency kit on hand or have one conveniently located in your area (Information can be found at ready.gov on how to build your emergency kit.).
+- Encourage employees to have a personal emergency kit on hand or have one conveniently located in your area (you can find information at Ready, a national public service campaign on how to build your emergency kit.)

-Every student should become familiar with the information in the Safety Emergency Information Handbook located in classrooms and other areas throughout the campus and the information on these web pages.
-In an emergency, you should react as calmly as possible and follow the directions of your instructor or emergency personnel.
+Every student should become familiar with the Safety Emergency Information Handbook information located in classrooms and other areas throughout the campus and these web pages.
+You should react as calmly as possible and follow your instructor's directions or emergency personnel in an emergency.